nuxeo/nuxeo-bench-site/content/11b-documents.md

 Nuxeo nodes can easily be added to the cluster dynamically when the workload needs it.

 Typically:

-- add Nuxeo interactive nodes when we need to serve more REST API calls
+- add Nuxeo interactive nodes, when we need, to serve more REST API calls
   - i.e., response time increase because of the database: add more Nuxeo nodes to handle the throughput
 - add Nuxeo worker nodes when we need to process more asynchronous workload
-  - bulk reindex
+  - bulk re-index
   - bulk update on a large number of documents

 Nuxeo nodes are grouped in "AutoScalingGroups" according to their node type to make the scale-out process easy.

-For example, during the Phase 1 benchmark, we did a full-reindex of the 3B documents repository and scaled the number of worker nodes to 9 in order to maximize throughput.
+For example, during Phase 1, we did a full-reindex of the 3B documents repository and scaled the number of worker nodes to 9 in order to maximize throughput.

 <img src="/images/11b/13a-phase1-3B-reindex.png" alt="Phase 1: 3B re-index" width="800px">

-Unsurprisingly, you can start with the default settings, but the more the volume grows, the more you need to adjust the application settings to optimize for the workload you want to handle and to avoid adding more hardware unless absolutely necessary.
+Unsurprisingly, you can start with the default settings, but the more the volume grows, the more you need to adjust the application settings to optimize for the workload you want to handle and to avoid adding more hardware, unless absolutely necessary.

 Here are some examples of the parameters we adjusted:

 - WebUI & Enrichers
   - disabled some enrichers that can ot scale with volume and are not needed in most cases
     - i.e. checking if each folder has children to display the "+"